bmulcahy/WSEL-Python-Tool/README.md

 This script requires both the spatial and 3D analyst licenses.
+###### Summary Explanation of script components:
+- WSEL_main.py
+  - Entrance point of entire process
+  - Run specific variables to Change
+    -  In __main__ "runs" are the WSEL fields to be processed by the script

 ###### Current Problems initial Data could cause:
 - One stream per folder/stream file.
 Having more than one stream may cause a loop in the stream order function